JonathanGuthrie/wodin/README.md

 and then I got busy doing other things.
 They're on the list, though.
 Not having user-defined flags doesn't seem to hurt much, but it's definitely a limitation.

-I also haven't gotten around to implementing the STARTTLS command.
-This is important, and is another thing that needs to be done before I can use it myself.

 Lastly, I just finished a major reorganization and I would be shocked if I hadn't introduced some significant errors as part of that.
 I'll be squashing those as time goes on.